Are High Schools Preparing Students for the Future?

 We created the XQ Learner Outcomes to serve as a blueprint for this new kind of learning: the combined knowledge, skills, and dispositions students will need to succeed in the future.
 These outcomes include areas like Holders of Foundational Knowledge.
 We want students who don’t just possess knowledge about the world, but who can think critically to understand their own place in the world, and apply what they know to solve problems and improve their communities.

 In practice, this means giving students the opportunity to apply their learning to meaningful, real-life challenges.
 For example, at PSI High, an XQ school in Sanford, Florida, students deepened their knowledge of their community through building micromuseums in partnership with the Sanford Museum.
 In this example of project-based learning, students chose lesser known aspects of Sanford’s history to focus on, and then, with feedback from teachers and community members, designed their exhibits to make an impact on viewers.
 They gained deep knowledge about their city, made choices about how to design their exhibits to contribute to the community, and thought critically about their own places in the city’s history.
+This is an example of meaningful, engaged learning—one of the XQ Design Principles.

 How can we prepare students for the future?